 Always check what is written in a contract before signing.
 It can be difficult, but always ask to take your contract away to look at it – e.g. if you are asked to sign at an interview.
 Make sure that you are getting a good and fair deal.

-You can get an employment expert to check it over by taking it to your local Citizens Advice Bureau.
+You can get an employment expert to check it over by taking it to Citizens Advice Scotland.

 It is important that you get paid the amount agreed at your interview or in your contract of employment.
 When you start work you should give your employer your National Insurance number and your P45 (if you’ve had a job before).

 A P45 is a certificate given to you once you leave a job, providing certain tax details to be passed to your next employer.

 If you’re starting your first job and don’t have a P45, your employer will give you a P46 to fill in and sign.
 Your employer will allocate a tax code and work out the tax due.

 It is not unusual to have ‘lying time’.
 This means you will not get paid until the end of your second week/month.
 This money is held by the employer as security in case you leave without working notice (which is in your contract and could be anything from one week to two months).
 It will be paid to you at the end of your time with that employer.